ggeerraarrdd/lafs/README.md

 > [!NOTE]
 > ALL CONTENTS IN THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY.

-_LAFS_ serves as a digital archive for the website of a _Landscape Architecture Film Series_, which I co-founded and co-curated for the [Department of Landscape Architecture](https://landarch.illinois.edu/) at the University of Illinois Urbana/Champaign in the early 2000s.
+_LAFS_ serves as a digital archive for the website of the _Landscape Architecture Film Series_, a student-led initiative which I co-founded and co-curated for the [Department of Landscape Architecture](https://landarch.illinois.edu/) at the University of Illinois Urbana-Champaign in the early 2000s.

 This repository preserves a sentimental piece of personal digital history.
 What would otherwise exist only as slowly disintegrating bits on a forgotten CD in a remote storage facility, as [fragmented snapshots](https://web.archive.org/web/20040827234527/http://www.rehearsal.uiuc.edu/projects/filmseries/) somewhere in the depths of the Internet Archive, or as a vaselined landscape in some province of collective memory has—here and at [l-a-f-s.org](https://l-a-f-s.org/)—been meticulously restored and recreated.

+To learn how this project came about, check out [_LAFS-DEV_](https://github.com/ggeerraarrdd/lafs-dev).

 ![Film Series](/docs/images/film-series1_2.jpg "Landscape Architecture Film Series")